 If your Appeal is denied, you will be asked to attend at your own expense and earn the deficiency either in the hours, GPA or both (you cannot make up a deficiency if your appeal was due to exceeding the maximum timeframe to earn a degree).
 If you did not maintain SAP due to a deficiency in credit hours, you may take the credit hours at another institution as long as CVCC accepts the transfer hours.
 After you complete this semester (or semesters), you must submit an appeal form to the Office of Scholarships and Financial Aid so your progress can be reevaluated.

 It is your responsibility to understand this policy.
-If, at any time, you have questions regarding this policy, please contact the Office of Scholarships and Financial Aid at 828-327-7000, extension 4860 or by sending us an email.
+If, at any time, you have questions regarding this policy, please contact the Office of Scholarships and Financial Aid.